 Drap: Synonym of English ‘Broadcloth‘, a plain weave, heavily milled woollen fabric used for outer garments.
 Came in various different qualities, described by the place of manufacture, or the number of threads in the full width of the piece; the higher the number, the greater the number of threads, the higher the quality.

-– Drap de Sedan: Highest quality Superfine Cloth made from Merino wool.
+– Drap de Louviers: Regarded as the highest quality Superfine Broadcloth made from Spanish Merino Wool.

 – Drap d’Ebeuf: High quality cloth made from Merino wool.

 – Drab de Berry: Cloth made from high quality French grown wool from the Berry region, so not as fine as those of the three regions above.
 Often (but not always) made in one of the Berry manufacturing towns Romorantin, Chateauroux and Issoudun.
 Drap de Lodeve: Ordinary quality cloth accepted as the standard for private soldiers, although other factories and regions produced cloth for the same use.

-Serge: A twill fabric with either a woollen warp and weft, (Synonym of the English ‘Kersey’) or a worsted warp and woollen weft (synonym of the English ‘Serge‘, called serge a un éstaim), or Worsted Warp and Weft (called serge de deux éstaims).
+Serge: A twill fabric with either a woollen warp and weft, (Synonym of the English ‘Kersey‘) a worsted warp and woollen weft (synonym of the English ‘Serge‘, called serge a un éstaim), or Worsted Warp and Weft (called serge de deux éstaims).
 Made in a range of qualities, widths and weights in different regions, often under their local names.
 They fall into 4 basic categories: